 Spark on Kubernetes

-Abzooba being an analytics company, we use spark extensively for machine learning, data ingestion, ETL & large data processing.
-Spark enables In-memory processing of large-scale data.
-Spark job can be long running/short-lived/scheduled as per need.
-Memory requirements also differ to run these kind of jobs.
+Being an analytics company, we at Abzooba use Spark extensively for machine learning, data ingestion, ETL & large data processing.
+Spark enables in-memory processing of large-scale data.
+Spark jobs can be long-running/short-lived/scheduled as per need.
+Memory requirements also differ to run these kinds of jobs.

-Our product, xpresso.ai is based on Kubernetes for automatic deployment, auto scaling, and managing the applications.
-Why to maintain dedicated Hadoop cluster just for running spark jobs?
-Can we use existing Kubernetes cluster?
-With all these questions, our exploration journey towards spark on Kubernetes has started.
+Our product, xpresso.ai, is based on Kubernetes for automatic deployment, auto-scaling, and managing the applications.
+Why maintain a dedicated Hadoop cluster just for running Spark jobs?
+Can we use the existing Kubernetes cluster?
+With all these questions, our exploration journey towards Spark on Kubernetes has started.

 - Spark creates a Spark driver running within a Kubernetes pod.

-- The driver creates executors which are also running as pods and connects to them, and executes application code.
+- The driver creates executors that are also running as pods and connects to them and executes application code.

-- When the application completes, the executor pods terminate and are cleaned up, but the driver pod persists logs and remains in “completed” state in the Kubernetes API until it’s eventually garbage collected or manually cleaned up.
+- When the application completes, the executor pods are terminated and cleaned up but, the driver pod persists logs and remains in a “completed” state in the Kubernetes API until it’s eventually garbage collected or manually cleaned up.

 - The driver and executor pod scheduling is handled by Kubernetes.

 Following are the prerequisites, to try this feature on existing Kubernetes cluster: